 - And much more.

-In order to eliminate some of the confusion surrounding sports physicals, we sat down with Urgent Care Extra’s Chief Medical Officer, Tyrone Hanks, D.O., and asked a variety of questions on the subject.
+In order to eliminate some of the confusion surrounding sports physicals, we sat down with Banner Urgent Care’s Chief Medical Officer, Tyrone Hanks, D.O., and asked a variety of questions on the subject.
 Dr. Hanks’ answers will help provide clarity on some of the most pressing concerns about sports physicals.

 The Goal of Sports Physicals